santyjara/SOLID-principles-with-python/5. Dependency Inversion Principle - DIP/README.md

 ):
     best_loss = ... # pick the worst possible loss value
     for epoch in range(self.num_epochs):
+        for X, y in dataset:
             loss, metrics = ... # do forward pass, computing loss and metrics ... # do the backwward pass for each batch for callback in callbacks:
             callback(loss, metrics)
 ```